cyrilletuzi/angular-async-local-storage/docs/EXPIRATION.md

 But it is an uncommon scenario, which can only happen if your app is distributed as a website (it has no sense on mobile or in a desktop app).

 If you really are in this case, you will have to stick to the native `sessionStorage` API.
-No lib can help you on this, as it is not possible to manage temporary data in `indexedDb`, and manually detecting when the user leaves is unreliable (as the browser will not always fire the `unload` event, for privacy reasons).
+No library can help you on this, as it is not possible to manage temporary data in `indexedDb`, and manually detecting when the user leaves is unreliable (as the browser will not always fire the `unload` event, for privacy reasons).

 ## Theoretical persistency